Fractured Magic: Chapter Six

 “Yes, apparently the doctor needs to see the injury in order to assess it,” Gareth said dryly.

-“Ah, clean him up and suddenly he’s a comedian.
+“Clean him up and he’s suddenly a comedian.
 Good one, Mr. Ranulf.
-Why are you sitting?” he asked.
+Why are you sitting?

 Gareth shook his head.